BryanHarrisScripts/Afterglow-Echoes-of-Sentience/AI Prompts/24 Blocks - Individual Prompts.md

 1. **(Prompts) Script Formatting and Style**

    - "Review this script excerpt.
 Are there any formatting errors or stylistic inconsistencies that need to be addressed to align with standard screenplay conventions?"

    - "Analyze the transitions between the acts in this script.
 Are they smooth and impactful?
 Do they effectively contribute to the overall story?
 Offer suggestions for improvements if needed."

-<a href="#top">Back to Top</a>

 2. **(Prompts) Rewriting and Editing**